Cisco ACI

 The hub and spoke model needs to be updated.
 Because the model is centralized, day-to-day operations may be relatively inflexible, and changes at the hub, even in a single route, may have unexpected consequences throughout the network.
 It may be difficult or even impossible to handle occasional periods of high demand between two spokes.

-The result of the cloud acceleration meant that the best point of access is only sometimes in the central location.
+The result of the cloud acceleration means that the best access point is only sometimes in the central location.
 Why would branch sites direct all internet-bound traffic to the central HQ, causing traffic tromboning and adding to latency when it can go directly to the cloud?
-The hub and spoke design could be an efficient topology for cloud-based applications.
+The hub-and-spoke design could be an efficient topology for cloud-based applications.

 **Active/Active and Active/Passive**